The-Learning-And-Vision-Atelier-LAVA/LF-Image-SR/README.md

 <br>

 ## News:
-**We recommend our newly-released repo [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR), which is an open-source and easy-to-use PyTorch-based LF image SR toolbox for the communities to re-impolement and benchmark existing methods.
+**We recommend our newly-released repository [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR), which is an open-source and easy-to-use PyTorch-based LF image SR toolbox.
+Both this repo and [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR) are developed to make the communities better get access to this area and re-impolement/benchmark existing methods.
 Thanks [Zhengyu](https://github.com/ZhengyuLiang24) for the hard work!**<br><br>

 ## Updates:
 * **2021.12.09: New version is online, more recent methods such as DDAN, LF-IINet and LFT are included.**<br><br><br>